benouarAbdou/comments_remover_flutter_package/README.md

 ## Contributing

+We welcome contributions!
+Here’s how you can help:

+1. Fork the repository.
+2. Create a new branch for your feature or fix.
+3. Commit your changes with clear commit messages.
-Contributions are welcome!
-Please feel free to submit a Pull Request.
+4. Push to your fork and submit a Pull Request.

+Feel free to open issues for bug reports, feature requests, or suggestions.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.